 Combined/Modular: You will study a combination of subjects as major, minor and subsidiary pathways.
 Good examples include degree courses at Oxford Brookes, Durham and Newcastle.

-ERASMUS: Many courses offer up to a year of study in the EU under the Erasmus scheme.
-Find out which institutions offer these courses at www.britishcouncil.org/erasmus.htm

-The degree could be:
+to a year of study in the EU under the Erasmus scheme.
+Find out which institutions offer these courses at www.britishcouncil.org/erasmus.html The degree could be: